mihanizator/developer-site/config-1_x_0.md

 #### Rules

-Each handler contains the `rule` block, which defines how handler should react on the request depending on its path, query parameters, headers, etc. As a result of rule processing, the handler may be invoked, skipped, perform static-response or throw the exception.
+Each handler contains the `rule` block, which defines how the handler should react to the request depending on its path, query parameters, headers, etc. As a result of rule processing, the handler may be invoked, skipped, perform static-response or throw the exception.